Rowdy Tellez Player Props: Brewers vs. Giants

-Rowdy Tellez and his .448 on-base percentage over his past 10 games (101 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the San Francisco Giants and Alex Wood on May 26 at 8:10 PM ET.
+On Saturday, Rowdy Tellez (hitting .333 in his past 10 games) and the Milwaukee Brewers face the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Giants.
+In his last game he had a one-hit performance (1-for-3) against the Giants.

 Rowdy Tellez Game Info & Props vs. the Giants